 Cuisine is in the hands of Executive Chef, Aksel Theilkuhl, a protégé of Chef Laurent Tourondel.
 Theilkuhl takes special pride in the area’s heritage ingredients and leads guests on foraging trips.
 Breakfast is a full a-la-carte menu and dinner is always a multiple-course menu with one 9-course tasting menu each week.
 The glass-walled main dining room is a 32-seat, floating jewel-box overlooking the mountains and valley below with a wood-burning Franklin stove.
 In summer, the glass walls open and transform the dining room into a suspended, open-air experience.
 The Club Room is a less formal dining venue with a fieldstone fireplace, intimate seating, and a bar where guests and locals gather after sunset or during a snowy, winter afternoon.
 Salvaged flooring from local fallen hotels lines the walls and preserves the spirit of this area's hospitality.

-Now that rural artisans are returning to the Catskills, visitors can sample local ciders, spirits, cheeses, and freshly baked breads along the region’s bucolic, two-lane roads.
+Now that rural artisans are returning to the Catskills, visitors can sample local ciders, spirits, cheeses, and freshly baked loaves of bread along the region’s bucolic, two-lane roads.
 Find a complete list of shops, farms, breweries, and distilleries at purecatskills.com.
 Following are a few standouts:

 Breweries and Distilleries